Nazaire/nuxt-netlify-cms-backend-module/README.md

  ## Using your content

+ ### Configuring Netlify CMS

+ The most common installation of netlify CMS is creating an admin folder in /static/admin that contain the index.html and config.yml.
+[See Netlify's guide.](https://www.netlifycms.org/docs/nuxt/)

+ Whatever paths you specify in your config.yml is where the content will be stored.

  ### Nuxtent
  I recommend installing [nuxtent](https://github.com/nuxt-community/nuxtent-module) which provides a plugin you can use to access your CMS content.

  These templates were a good reference: https://github.com/nuxt-community/nuxtent-module/tree/master/examples

- Specify your content in the nuxtent.config.js file, and use the $content plugin to fetch your content.
+ Expose your content in the nuxtent.config.js file, and use the $content plugin to fetch your content.
 [Example.](https://nuxtent-module.netlify.com/guide/usage/)

- ### Configuring Netlify CMS

- The most common installation of netlify CMS is creating an admin folder in /static/admin that contain the index.html and config.yml.
-[See Netlify's guide.](https://www.netlifycms.org/docs/nuxt/)